11M

 Tangerine is Scotiabank's online only bank and could certainly offer you a better deal, but they know Canadians have a really hard time switching products.

-Case in point: A fantastic welcome bonus for signing up where you earn 6% interest but then it plummets to 0.6% after 5 months.
+Case in point: A solid welcome bonus for signing up where you earn 4.50% interest but then it plummets to 0.30% after 5 months.

 It's only open to new customers, too.
 So if you're an existing customer looking for a hot promotional high interest savings rate, consider Simplii Financial below.

-While the normal interest rate for Simplii Financial’s HISA isn’t the most impressive at 0.40% for balance under $100,000, this financial institution is known for having some great promotional rates.
+While the normal interest rate for Simplii Financial’s HISA isn’t the most impressive at 0.30% for balances under $50,000, this financial institution is known for having some great promotional rates.
 While promotional rates aren’t good for long term savings, if you are only saving up money for a couple of months before you are planning on making a large purchase, then the promotional rate can be worth taking advantage of.

-At the time this article was written, Simplii Financial is running a promotional rate of 6.25%.
+Currently, Simplii Financial is running a promotional rate of 3.70% on eligible deposits up to $500K.
+Limits Apply.
+Offer ends June 30th, 2025.
 That’s more than double EQ Bank’s rate which can add up pretty quickly if you are looking for a place to park your money for a few months.

 Like many of the other options on this list, Simplii Financial's HISA has no minimum balance requirement and no monthly or transaction fees.
 So, keep an eye out for those promotional rates and take advantage if the timing is right.

-Earn a special 6.25% interest rate on eligible deposits for 5 months.
+Earn 3.7% interest rate on eligible deposits up to $500K on your first Simplii Financial High Interest Savings Account for the first 7 months.
 No matter how much is in your account, you won’t pay monthly fees.

 With some high-interest savings accounts, you’ll be offered different interest rates depending on how much money you have deposited, and how long you keep it there.